 What already exists?
-The Office of Marketing & Strategic Communications audits social media accounts associated with Edgewood College.
+The Office of Marketing & Strategic Communications audits social media accounts associated with Edgewood University.
 Social Media resources are available from that office.

 What's going on in my area or department?
-Check with your immediate supervisor, department chair, Dean, or faculty advisor to let them know you're considering "joining the conversation" on behalf of both Edgewood College, and the particular unit or department.
+Check with your immediate supervisor, department chair, Dean, or faculty advisor to let them know you're considering "joining the conversation" on behalf of both Edgewood University and your department.

 Who is the contact?
-The social media outlet utilized should provide information about who maintains the presence, and how one may reach them via email or phone.
+The social media outlet utilized should provide information about who maintains the presence and how one may reach them via email or phone.
 There should always be at least one person responsible for maintaining the presence.
+Usernames and passwords should be shared with a faculty or staff member and the Marketing and Strategic Communications office at Edgewood University.

-Visual Identity The outlet should adhere to the Graphic & Communication Standards established by the Office of Marketing & Strategic Communications.
-Social media accounts should avoid using the official Edgewood College logo as an avatar/icon/profile image to avoid confusion with the primary, institutional-level social media accounts.
+Visual Identity The outlet should adhere to the Brand Guidelines established by the Office of Marketing & Strategic Communications.
+Social media accounts should avoid using the official Edgewood University logo as an avatar/icon/profile image to avoid confusion with the primary, institutional-level social media accounts.
 Accounts should also avoid alterations of the logo, use of the Dominican shield as a standalone, and other violations of the Graphic Standards.
 Consider using a campus photo, photo of involved students, etc.